Introduction

 Give your contacts a label so that you can easily find them in your list of contacts.

-Keep in mind that you can only upload 3000 contacts per singular session.
-So if you have a lot of contacts and need to migrate to Google, make sure you export your contacts into multiple files, each limited to 3000 contacts.
+Keep in mind that you can only upload 3,000 contacts per singular session when using CSV files.
+If you're using vCard format, the limit is even smaller at 1,000 contacts per upload.
+So if you have a lot of contacts and need to migrate to Google, make sure you export your contacts into multiple files, each staying within these limits.
+The good news is that Google Contacts can store up to 25,000 total contacts in your account you just need to upload them in smaller batches.

 Exporting Contacts

-With having Google Contacts, it doesn’t only have data incoming but also requires exporting contacts.
+Having Google Contacts, it not only has data incoming but also requires exporting contacts.
 If you wish to have a neat file with all your contacts that have accumulated over the years, for example, to put it in a Contact Management System, you can export it in just a couple of clicks.

 And how to do so?
 How to export Google Contacts?